Alpine Equine Hospital Financial Credit policy 2021

 Client Registration Form

-We request a fully completed welcome form be in our files for us to provide veterinary care (routine or emergency) for a patient.
-If we haven't seen your horse(s) annually we ask you to complete this form at your next visit
+A fully completed welcome form must be in our files for us to provide veterinary care (routine or emergency) for a patient.
+We update or files annually If we haven't seen your horse(s) annually we ask you to complete this form at your next visit

 Payment of fees